Thanks for your feedback.

 Every platform makes it really easy to do so.

 And if you’d like to stay connected but see less of what I publish, you can use the “mute” feature.
 Most social media sites have that option.

 Of course, you are still welcome to continue to follow my updates and even more welcome to leave meaningful feedback in the future.

 All the best.

 Note for creators: I wrote this short post as a time-saving hack to direct folks who leave unconstructive comments.
 It’s inspired by Seth Godin’s “It’s not for you” idea, as well as Paul Graham’s “How to Disagree” article.
-Feel free to like to it or modify it for use on your own site.
+Feel free to link to it or modify it for use on your own site.